 The main contributors to this reading were food as well as non-alcoholic beverages, and transport, which saw increases of 6.7% and 8% respectively in comparison with last year.
+The Governor of the SARB, Lesetja Kganyago stated in July that he anticipates that S.A's economy would see pre-pandemic levels within the next two years.

 Further analysis and what this means for SA